yarohtar/cam-maths-notes-obsidian/Notes/Zermelo-Fraenkel Set Theory.md

 for any formula $p$

 So inside $V$ we have true induction!
-We call this $\omega$-induction But still, from the outside there may be subse
+We call this $\omega$-induction But still, from the outside there may be subsets of $\omega$ that are not sets in $V$